Gramarye is now open to manuscript submissions!

 The material must “travel.”
 In other words, it is highly visual so that it can easily translate for international markets.

-The story must lend itself to the Gramarye format.
+For Gramarye Gold, the story must lend itself to the Gramarye format.
 There must be scenes we can film, must support games, unlockable content, and social without distraction.
-Sophie’s Choice would make a poor Gramarye Book.
+Sophie’s Choice would make a poor Gramarye Gold Book, but it would be a perfect fit for Vitis.

 Each title must have a specific, targeted, identifiable audience that congregates.
 We love diversity and underserved audiences.